Certora/Documentation/docs/prover/checking/coverage-info.md

 * *Do I really need to initialise a CVL variable in my rule?*
 * *Do I really need all preserved blocks in my CVL `invariant`?*

-To answer the above questions, the Certora Prover generates a so-called *minimal unsat core* which, intuitively, represents the minimal subset of the commands in the input `.sol` and `.spec` files that are needed to prove the CVL properties.
+To answer the above questions, the Certora Prover generates a so-called *unsat core* which, intuitively, represents the minimal subset of the commands in the input `.sol` and `.spec` files that are needed to prove the CVL properties.
 If some of the input `.sol` commands are not needed to derive the proof, it might indicate that the specification does not cover all behavior implemented in the smart contract.
-If some of the input `.spec` commands are not needed to derive the proof (typically unnecessary `require` statements or variable initializations), it indicates that the CVL rules/invariants can be make stronger.
+If some of the input `.spec` commands are not needed to derive the proof (typically unnecessary `require` statements or variable initializations), it indicates that the CVL rules/invariants can be made stronger.

 We visualize this *coverage* information in a dedicated HTML file: `zipOutput/Reports/UnsatCorevisualization.html`.
 Furthermore, we also visualize the unsat core coverage information on our `TAC` representation of the verification condition.